thosgood/this-weeks-finds/markdown/201-250/week202.md

     is in a rig category.
 However, by choosing a particular coproduct for each pair of objects, and a particular initial object, we can promote any 2-rig to a rig category.
-To get an example of a rig category that\'s not a 2-rig, just take any rig and think of it as a discrete category (a category with only identity morphisms).
+To get an example of a rig category that's not a 2-rig, just take any rig and think of it as a discrete category (a category with only identity morphisms).
 Another example would be the category of finite-dimensional vector spaces, since this only has finite colimits.
-(Of course, we could make up some sort of \"finitary 2-rig\" that only had finite colimits, but the profusion of terminology is already annoying.)
+(Of course, we could make up some sort of "finitary 2-rig" that only had finite colimits, but the profusion of terminology is already annoying.)

 -   Distributive categories.
 A **distributive category** is a category